-Yad Vashem was established by the Israeli Parliament in 1953 as a memorial for almost six million Jews murdered during the Holocaust.
-Among several divisions of Yad Vashem are the historical museum presenting an overview of the period, and the art museum, which displays works depicting life in the Jewish ghettos and concentration camps.
+Yad Vashem was established by the Israeli Parliament in 1953 as a memorial for almost six million Jews who passed away during the Holocaust.
+Among several divisions of Yad Vashem are the historical museum presenting an overview of the period, and the art museum, which displays works depicting Jewish life during those trying times.
 The Avenue of the Righteous commemorates those who helped to rescue Jews.
-Visitors whose relatives perished are encouraged to add information to the computerized database.
-There is also an academic research institute, and speakers, conferences and seminars about the Holocaust and related issues.
-Call ahead for more details.

 If you love to bird watch or are interested in birds and wildlife, then a trip to the Jerusalem Bird Observatory is what you need.
 Boasting of an active ringing station, the bird observatory sees all kinds of Israeli birds coming here to feed.
 Besides bird watching, one can also watch a few nature movies and learn more about bird migration and bird banding.
 Various workshop for beginners on sketching, photography and bird watching are also held here.
 Special guided tours for large groups, school children and corporates can also be organized by the staff.
 Not only are the admission prices reasonable but the Jerusalem Bird Observatory is also great place to bring along your children.